Peter Baker (British politician): MI9, taken prisoner

-He stayed at a farmhouse where he was hosted by local resistance member Fekko Ebbens and his family.
+Baker stayed at a farmhouse where he was hosted by local resistance member Fekko Ebbens and his family.
 Baker was joined there a day or two later by Private First Class Theodore Bachenheimer (from the 504th Parachute Infantry of the US Army).
-Baker disobeyed orders by exchanging his military uniform for civilian clothes upon the insistence of the local resistance.
+Baker disobeyed orders by exchanging his military uniform for civilian clothes.
 Baker and PFC Bachenheimer walked around the area during the day and within sight of German troops.

-On the night of 16–17 October, the house was raided by German forces who had already been surveilling the farm.
+On the night of 16–17 October, the house was raided by German forces who already had a quisling inside surveilling the goings on at the farm.
 Baker and Bachenheimer were arrested while sleeping and taken away as prisoners of war.
-Fekko Ebbens, the head of the Ebbens family was executed some months later as reprisal for an attack on German troops by the Dutch resistance.
+Fekko Ebbens, the head of the Ebbens family, was executed some months later as reprisal for an attack on German troops by the Dutch resistance.
 Baker's superiors were furious that his disobedience threatened the rescue, Operation Pegasus, of hundreds of British paratroopers stranded in German-controlled territory.